 Welcome to our site featuring Large Scale Remote Control Tugboats.
 There are 415, "2 Tugboats Members" on our free "2 Tugboats Newsletter" list and around the world, 97 tugboat keels have been laid.
 Updating: 02/08/16

-Note: As an example of why you should read the "Past Newsletters" and especially so, "Questions and Answers", this tugboat build is not for the faint of heart.
+Note: As an example of why you should read the (links at the top of this page", this tugboat build is not for the faint of heart.
 Read all the tug information on this site before diving in head first to your tugboat venture. . .the water isn't that cold. . .Welcome Aboard. . .Michael in Anacortes, Washington, firstname.lastname@example.org, anytime.
 Email me if you would like to order PDFs, a CD, or a set of full size drawing sheets.
 And, you can just email with a question.
 I also have a drone fishing barge design for this tug to tow and there is also an "XBow Tug" being created by me here: http://twotugboats.com/X-Bow_Fishing_Tugboat.html

 Understand that the seven PDFs for the "Tracing Drawings" offered here are a pretty much "Paint by Numbers" , carbon paper/trace onto 1/2 inch plywood, and "electric hand held jig saw", cut out, you may "butcher" them out, the keel, frames, and decks.
 The cut out pieces are "slotted" so as to fit together and walla - you have a very big, in the rough, tugboat "Skeleton" sitting before you.
 This is what we offer you, a tugboat skeleton.
 This site shares the research to complete the tug to your specifications.
 And so, I recommend that you have a fire in your heart to build a big RC tugboat. . .challenging and yet pretty basic modeling of your tugboat dream ship come true.